The Annual NASA Convention

 The Annual NASA Convention is the annual get together of National Association of Students of Architecture.
 It is a four-day-long event held towards the end of January and is attended by around 5,000 students.
 Called Annual NASA when it was started sixty years ago, the convention has gone on to become an integral part of all architecture colleges not only in India but as well as in the SAARC Nation.
 The Annual NASA Convention in 2016 was hosted by Gijubhai Chhaganbhai Patel Institute of Architecture (GCPIA), VNSGU, Surat from 1 to 5 February 2016.
+In the year 2023, this event has been hosted by Lovely Professional University from 9 to 12 June 2023.

 History of NASA

-The National Association of Students of Architecture has been hosting an annual conventions for the past 55 years.
+The National Association of Students of Architecture has been hosting an annual conventions for the past 66 years.

 The convention is awarded to a college by the Executive Council of the association to host it.
 Initially it was to happen every alternate year, when it was first hosted by JJ College of Architecture in 1957.